Combining strong and weak lensing estimates in the Cosmos field: Gravitational lensing in different regimes

 the shear $\gamma$ is then defined as $\gamma = \gamma_1 + i\gamma_2$. \\ For the measurement of the weak lensing shape deformations, one has to measure the (lensed) shapes of a multitude of galaxies and correlate them, as their intrinsic (unlensed) shapes are unknown.
 For this work, we assume that the intrinsic galaxy ellipticities are, to leading order, uncorrelated and that they are drawn from distributions at mean zero.
 Thus, the arithmetic average over the intrinsic ellipticities of an ensemble of N galaxies is assumed to be zero.
 The measured shape is then a composite of the intrinsic source ellipticity and the deformation induced by cosmic shear where $\varepsilon$ is the measured ellipticity as observed on the sky, $\varepsilon^i$ is the intrinsic ellipticity and $\gamma$ the cosmic shear.
 By averaging over the measured shape of the whole ensemble the intrinsic shapes averages to zero, $\left\langle \varepsilon^i \right\rangle_N = 0$.
 Here, $\left\langle A \right\rangle_N$ denotes the statistical average of the observable A over an ensemble of N galaxies.
 The remainder of the measured mean ellipticities can be identified as the mean cosmic shear of the analysed region

 The shear susceptibility is then introduced in order to relate the averaged ellipticity to the gravitational shear:

 The measurements of the galaxy shapes as well as of the parameter $G^{\gamma}$ are challenging tasks.
-We describe our methods to tackle those in section \ref{sec:wl-analysis}.

-While weak lensing yields estimates of the average cosmic shear in regions of space, the cosmic shear at special, specific points can be estimated by using strong lensing \citep{birrer-welschen}.
+We describe our methods to tackle those in section \ref{sec:wl-analysis}.\\ While weak lensing yields estimates of the average cosmic shear in regions of space, the cosmic shear at special, specific points can be estimated by using strong lensing \citep{birrer-welschen}.
 This is described in more detail in Section \ref{sec:sl-analysis}.
 We note that these yield independent estimates of the same underlying quantity.
 While similar, the estimates have subtle differences we elaborate on in the following sections.
 Understanding these is necessary for a careful treatment of the systematics of each of the measurements.